■ site map

 14. Factors promoting breast cancer, non-hormonal

-Once a breast cancer cell starts multiplying, most of the breast cancer predisposing risk factors turn into breast cancer promoting factors.
+Once the breast cancer cell starts multiplying, most of the breast cancer predisposing risk factors turn into breast cancer promoting factors.
 The mechanism through which they act may and may not change - the circumstances certainly do.

 If we recall that most of breast cancer predisposing factors relate to the diet, toxic exposure, immune system efficiency and lifestyle - all of which in the end boils down to lifestyle and inheritance - it is not too hard to understand why is that so.
 But while a cancer-free person may allow herself the luxury of tolerating some poor choices, it is a whole different ball game in the presence of cancer.
 Every little thing matters, because the cumulative effect of a number of little things may become big, deciding between winning and losing.